Choosing the best pro photography lab for your business means quality prints and happy clients!

 How do I order test prints from a professional photo lab?

-After narrowing down your list of labs, order some text prints.
-Ordering test, or color evaluation prints, is always a good idea before placing large orders with a new lab.
+Ordering test prints, or color evaluation prints, is always a good idea before placing large orders with a new lab.
 Most professional photo labs will allow you to place an order for test prints.
 These prints are usually 8x10s.
 They come marked as “Sample” or “For Evaluation Only,” so don’t think you can sneak in a client order as a test print!

 Completing test prints allows you to see and hold an actual print sample in your hand.
-It also ensures that your color and the lab’s color matches up correctly.
-Most labs recommend calibrating your monitor before ordering test prints.
+It also ensures that your color and the lab’s color match.
+Most labs recommend that you follow a monitor calibration process before ordering test prints.

-Explore your lab’s website for details on ordering or contact their customer service department.
+Explore your pro photography lab’s website for details on ordering or contact their customer service department.

 How do I order studio samples?